Gering approves street plan

 Gering is planning three street projects for the 2020 season at a cost of $467,112.

-U Street from 21st Avenue to 200 feet east of 3rd Street will receive a 4-inch overlay.
+U Street from 21st Avenue to 200 feet east of Third Street will receive a 4-inch overlay.

 A drainage pipe will be installed at the Lockwood Road and Highway 92 intersection, along with a 2-inch mill and overlay.